Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 SAFEGUARDING – St Peter’s Church is committed to creating a safe church for all.
 We have adopted the Bishop’s ‘Promoting a Safer Church’ safeguarding Policy Statement for Children, Young People and Adults which can be viewed on the Diocese of Rochester’s website.

 Our Safeguarding Officer is Finley Lawson.
-If you have a concern about safeguarding, please contact Finn on 07796 783013‬ or email safeguarding@ighthamchurch.org.uk; or you are also welcome to talk through any concerns with the Revd Tim Hatwell (details below).
+If you have a concern about safeguarding, please contact Finn on 07796 783013‬ or email safeguarding@ighthamchurch.org.uk.
 In an emergency please contact the police on 999.

 Church Activities